vitskvara/PaperUtils/README.md

 1.451190106751196
 ```

 This means that performance of `knn` and `ocsvm` is statistically speaking the same, but that of `knn` and `if` models is not.
-We can show this in a **critical difference diagram** where models with the same performance are connected with a horizontal band.
+We can show this in a **critical difference diagram** where the mean ranks of models are drawn and the models with the same performance are connected with a horizontal band.

 ```julia
 algnames = ["knn", "ocsvm", "if"]